 To begin, talk with friends and family members about staging an intervention and gather input from all concerned parties.
-You can seek out a professional intervention specialist online, or you can consult with online resources and guides such as our “What is an Intervention” page.
-It helps to talk about specific examples of behaviors that are problematic and the consequences that affect you and others around your spouse.
+You can seek out a professional intervention specialist online, or you can consult with online resources and guides.
+It helps to talk about specific examples of behaviors that are problematic and the consequences that affect you and others who are around your spouse.

-It also helps to offer specific treatment options for them to get started on.
-Getting an addict to agree to enter treatment is a crucial moment and you do not want to give them time to reconsider or to drink again.
-Having treatment lined up and ready to go ensures that they immediately start to get the help they need to get better.
+It also helps to offer specific treatment options for your loved one.
+Getting an addict to agree to enter treatment is a crucial moment, and you do not want to give them time to reconsider or to drink again.
+Having treatment lined up and ready to go ensures that they can immediately start to get the help they need to get better.

 Finding Health and Happiness

 Ultimately, being in a relationship with an alcoholic is a physically and emotionally draining experience.
-You have to remember that ultimately it is not your burden to carry.
+You have to remember that, ultimately, it is not your burden to carry.
 Alcoholism is an insidious disease that can pull a person apart.
-However, it’s not something that you can control or cure, and it’s certainly not something that you can cause.
+However, it’s not something that you can control or cure, and it’s certainly not something that you have caused.

-When in a relationship with a high functioning alcoholic, you need to think of your own health and well being above all else.
-Support groups such as 12-step programs can help people navigate these relationships.
-These groups give people affected by someone else’s alcoholism a safe environment to talk about the impact that the person has on their life.
-Group members include peers who provide comfort and advice to one another.
+When in a relationship with a high-functioning alcoholic, you need to think of your own health and wellbeing above all else.
+Support groups for friends and loved ones, such as the 12-step program Al-Anon, can help people navigate these relationships.
+Support groups give people affected by someone else’s alcoholism a safe environment to talk about the impact that the person has on their life and offer a safety net of peers who provide comfort and advice to one another.

-For those that need help now, there are addiction treatment centers that specialize in getting people clean, helping them gain clarity into their mental state, restructure their lives, and give them continued support on the road to recovery and happiness.
-Recovering from alcoholism can be tough but the individuals at Landmark Recovery are here to help you lived the life you dreamed.
-To learn more about our inpatient rehab program, as well as the services and care we offer, call one of our dedicated admissions consultants today.
+For those who need help, there are addiction treatment centers that specialize in helping people recovery, gain clarity to their mental state, restructure their lives, and give them continued support.
+Recovering from alcoholism can be tough, but our team at Landmark Recovery is here to help you live the life you dreamed.
+To learn more about our inpatient rehab program, as well as the many other services and care we offer, call one of our dedicated admissions consultants today at 888-448-0302.